Chelsie Hightower: Dancing with the Stars

 Hightower made an appearance in Sports Illustrated Swimsuit Winter 2010 edition (pages 152 and 153) along with three other couples from Dancing with the Stars.
 On July 8, 2010, she received an Emmy nomination for the "Paso doble/Malagueña" dance that she and Derek Hough performed and co-choreographed for season ten.

-Hightower has performed with singer-songwriter Jewel (Ty Murray's wife) in concert on Jewel's hit "Hands."
+Hightower has performed with singer-songwriter Jewel in concert on Jewel's hit "Hands."

 Dancing With the Stars performances

 Chelsie's average score from all her partners is 21.03 points.

 Season 8 with Ty Murray (average: 22.4)

 Season 9 with Louie Vito (average: 19.5)

 Due to Len Goodman's absence in week two, the 7 was awarded by stand-in guest judge Baz Luhrmann.